vlstill/presentations/dtedi/pres.md

 ## Efficient Exploration of State Space

-*   in the case of parallelism we need to explore all the different interleavings to detect errors caused by data races
+*   in the case of parallelism, we need to explore all the different interleavings to detect errors caused by data races

 . . .